+Long-Term Weighted Average

+Target Expected Real Expected Real

-Asset Class Target Allocation Long-Term Expected Real Rate of Return Weighted Average Expected Real Rate of Return
+Asset Class Allocation Rate of Return Rate of Return

+Domestic equity 27.5% 5.8% 1.60%

+International equity 27.5% 7.7% 2.12%

-Fixed Income 15% 3.3% 0.50%
+Fixed income 15.0% 3.3% 0.50%

-US Equity 27.5% 4.5% 1.24%

-International Equity 27.5% 8.6% 2.37%

-Real Estate 10.0% 6.0% 0.60%
+Real estate 10.0% 6.1% 0.61%

-Private Equity 10.0% 6.4% 0.64%
+Private equity 10.0% 8.8% 0.88%

-Hedge Funds 10.0% 4.0% 0.40%
+Hedge funds 10.0% 4.4% 0.44%

-Total 100.0% 5.75%
+Total 100.0% 6.15%

-Inflation (CPI) 2.10%
+Inflation (CPI) 2.00%

-7.85%
+, , 8.15%

-Discount Rate
+Discount rate

-The discount rate used to measure the total pension liability was 7.5%.
-The projections of cash flows used to determine the discount rate assumed that employer contributions will continue to follow the current funding policies.
+The discount rate used to measure the total pension liability was 7.5 percent The projections of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that employer contributions will continue to follow current funding policies.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rates of return on pension plan investments were applied to all periods of projected benefit payments to determine the total pension liability.
 Although discount rates are subject to change between measurement dates, there were no changes in the discount rate in the current period.

-Sensitivity of the Board's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate
+Sensitivity of the Board's proportionate share of the net pension liability to changes in the discount rate

-The following table presents the Board's proportionate share of the net pension liability calculated using the current discount rate of 7.5% as well as what the Board's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower or one-percentage-point higher than the current rate:
+The following table presents the Board's proportionate share of the net pension liability calculated using the current discount rate of 7.5 percent as well as what the Board's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower or one-percentage-point higher than the current rate:

-1% Discount

-Decrease Rate 1% In crease

-6.5% 7.5% 8.: 5%

-Total net pension liability (asset) \$ 159,984 \$ 39,726 \$ ( (62,011)
+1% Decrease 6.5% Discount Rate 7.5% 1% Increase 8.5% Total net pension liability (asset) \$ 153,848 \$ 33.028 \$ (69,178)